mgm152002/todolist/README.md

 # todolist

-Todo List App
+Todo List App:
 This is a web-based application for managing your daily tasks

-Features
+Features:
 Add new tasks
 Mark tasks as completed
 Remove tasks

-Technologies Used
+Technologies Used:
 EJS
 Bootstrap
 HTML/CSS
 Node js
 Express
 Getting Started

-Prerequisites
+Prerequisites:
 Node.js (v12 or later)

 Website: